 Keeping Your Kids Well-Rested During the Holidays

 “Kids actually have longer sleep requirements,” explained Dr. Verma.
-“Babies are going to sleep from 18 to 20 hours.
-Toddlers are going to sleep up to 12 hours, and school aged kids are going to need anywhere from nine and a half to ten and a half hours of sleep – up to eleven.”
+“Babies are going to sleep from eighteen to twenty hours.
+Toddlers are going to sleep up to twelve hours, and school aged kids are going to need anywhere from nine and a half to ten and a half hours of sleep – up to eleven.”

 The National Sleep Foundation’s Sleep in America Poll found that 30% of elementary school children and well over 50% of both middle and high schoolers don’t get the recommended nightly allowance of sleep.
 According to Dr. Verma, this is a big problem.